The third edition of the Next Gen ATP Finals will see the following innovations:

 - Video Review

-• At the 2018 Next Gen ATP Finals, for the first time in men’s professional tennis, video review was available to further analyse judgement calls from the chair umpire, including the following incidents: double bounces; foul shots, such as a double hit or a carry; touches – when the ball might skim a racquet or clothing; and invasion – when the player, or anything he's wearing or carrying, makes contact with the opponent's side of the court while the ball is in play.
+- Video review is available to further analyse judgement calls from the chair umpire, including the following incidents: double bounces; foul shots, such as a double hit or a carry; touches – when the ball might skim a racquet or clothing; and invasion – when the player, or anything he's wearing or carrying, makes contact with the opponent's side of the court while the ball is in play.
 Players were able to challenge any such calls.